johnlarkin1/johnlarkin1.github.io/_posts/2024-03-13-teaching-a-computer-to-write.md

 layout: post
 featured-gif:
 mathjax: true
-categories: [Favorites, Algorithms, Development, A.I., M.L.]
+categories: [⭐️ Favorites, Algorithms, Development, A.I., M.L.]
 summary: Jeez.
 For basically 7 years this has been on my wishlist.
 ---